 Teresa Hernandez has been Professor of Research of the Spanish National Research Council (CSIC) since 2005 and is part of the research scientific staff of the Centre for Soil Science and Applied Biology of the Segura (CEBAS-CSIC) of Murcia (Spain) since 1981.
 She is an expert in the study of soil organic matter and the humic fraction characterization as well as in organic waste stabilization and recycling with both agricultural and degraded soil rehabilitation purposes, and in the study of the processes undergone by the organic matter in the soil and the more suitable strategies for building "new soil MO. " She is a pioneer in the introduction of enzymatic studies on degraded soils in semiarid environments.

-Professor of Research of the Spanish National Research Council (CSIC), Research staff, Centre for Soil Science and Applied Biology of the Segura (CEBAS-CSIC), Murcia, Spain
+Professor of Research, Spanish National Research Council (CSIC), Research staff, Centre for Soil Science and Applied Biology of the Segura (CEBAS-CSIC), Murcia, Spain